- About EIGE

 The traineeship is open to applicants who have not previously undertaken a traineeship in another European institution or body and who meet the following requirements:

-Applicants must also have fluent English, both spoken and written, an excellent knowledge of at least one other EU language as well as computer skills applicable to a Windows environment.
+Applicants must have excellent English, both spoken and written, a fluent knowledge of at least one other EU language as well as computer skills applicable to Microsoft Office.

 3. Application Procedure